American Clock and Watch Museum

 her property and the pleasures of flower beds.

 : 151 Brookdale Road, Stamford

 , CT 06903 (203)883-4052.

 - This 93 acre arboretum and garden contains over 2000 plants and nine display gardens

 including The Conifer Garden, the Heisinger Wildflower Garden, the Mehlquist

-Garden (rhododendrons and azaleas), the Nut Tree Collection, the Perennial
+Garden (rhododendrons and azaleas), the Nut Tree Collection, the Bartlett Magnolia collection, the Perennial

 Border, the Overlook Lawn, the Pollarded Tree Display, the Secluded Garden (low